An important part of the Cold

 number of intercept stations around the world.

-more than capable.
-The HVA, the East Germam
+countries were more than capable.
+The HVA, the

-well known and feared for its excellent espionage
+(Stasi), was well known and feared for its

 departments, over 2000 staff officers and some 80